 The most common places for this kind of infection are around the face, head, neck, chest, back, belly, legs, feet, toes, nails, armpits, groin, genitalia, anal region, perineum, and nipples.

-If you notice any changes in the coloration of your cat’s coat, it is important to take them to see a veterinarian right away so that he can determine if there is anything wrong with their health.
+If you notice any changes in the coloration of your cat’s coat, it is important to see a veterinarian immediately to identify if there is anything wrong with their health.

-Many parasites live inside cats’ bodies, and some will leave behind small white specks as part of their life cycle, including fleas, ticks, mites, and lice.
+Many parasites live inside cats’ bodies; some will leave behind small white specks as part of their life cycle, including fleas, ticks, mites, and lice.

 Because of this, scratches often look like white trim lines across your cat’s body.